 First, it means you need to check your wallet.
 Do you have a Capital One credit card?
 Is it in default?
 If so, you’re at risk for a collection lawsuit.
 The good news is that you have options for dealing with it.

 Reach out to Capital One and ask them to work with you on your account.
+Being pro-actice in this way is an important step, and a much better approach than ignoring the problem and hoping it goes away.
 It’s easier for them to work with you and help you pay voluntarily than it is to sue, so they may be willing to change your interest rate or let you settle your debt.

 If you can’t reach a solution by working with Capital One, it’s time to sit down and take a good look at all of your finances.
 Evaluate your income and your debt and see if you can work repayment into your budget.
 If not, you may want to consider filing a bankruptcy to wipe out your unsecured debts (credit card and medical debt, among others).
 Bankruptcy will hurt your credit score, but so will a collection lawsuit and the subsequent wage garnishment.
 If you wait for Capital One to sue, the ball is in their court and you may end up losing up to a quarter of your paycheck.
 If you’re proactive, you have control over how you want to manage your debts and your income – and you may even be able to wipe most of those debts out.